 To become a registered nurse, you must successfully complete a three-year Bachelor of Nursing degree (level 7 on the New Zealand Qualifications Authority Framework).
-The 16 Bachelor in Nursing programmes offered in New Zealand have been accredited by the Nursing Council.
+A list of Council accredited Bachelor of Nursing programmes offered in New Zealand is available in the download section of this page (on the right).

 The Nursing Council's Competencies for Registered Nurses describe the skills and activities of registered nurses.